 Snohomish County, Washington

-Back in March of last year, an employee of the Snohomish County Public Schools District used Rave Panic Button to immediately contact 9-1-1 to report a missing student.
-This app activation simultaneously notified all teachers, staff, and school resource officers to issue a missing student alert and included a description of the missing child, key details about the incident, and the originator's location.
+Back in March of 2016, an employee of the Snohomish County Public Schools District used Rave Panic Button to immediately contact 9-1-1 to report a missing student.
+The activation of the app simultaneously notified all teachers, staff, and school resource officers and provided a description of the missing student.
 According to the FBI, the first three hours are critical to finding a child safe.
-The ability for school personnel to react rapidly and to communicate effectively with each other and first responders is absolutely critical.
+The ability for school personnel to react rapidly and to communicate effectively with each other is absolutely critical.
 Shortly after the notification was delivered, the child was found safe with a family member.

 By speeding up the time it takes to report a child missing and communicate their physical description, Snohomish County school officials quickly realized the power of implementing a panic button system for schools app -- especially one with features that improve missing child procedures and response protocol.